 Hence, in a variety of industries — healthcare as well as financial services — the talk is of assembling multidisciplinary teams (MDTs) to address clients’ holistic needs.
 “Bundling,” a term more common among purveyors of telecommunications services, is being recognized as the best way to address complex client requirements.
 In our case, the client benefits from comprehensive planning and execution by a coordinated team of financial advisors, each an expert in a particular discipline.

 In fact, HBK — HBK CPAs and Consultants and HBKS Wealth Advisors — has been developed around the concept of gathering into the firm the many disparate types of expertise that clients with complex financial requirements need.
-And the organization is structured to encourage interaction among what today is more than 500 professionals.
+And the organization is structured to encourage interaction among what today is hundreds of professionals.

 We try not to talk of the client here as “my client,” because clients don’t belong to any individual advisor; they are the firm’s clients.
 We take a collaborative, team-based approach, working together to deliver whatever expertise or combination of expertise required to address a particular client objective or challenge.